geoportti/geoinformatics-days/source/index.rst

 The *Geoinformatics Research Days* event is the annual gathering for geoinformatics experts in Finland, which has been arranged by the member universities of the **Finnish University Network for Geoinformatics (Fiuginet)** for over 10 years.
 Traditionally, the Research Days have been a relatively small-scale event with mostly invited programme.
-However, in 2025 the *Geoinformatics Research Days* is arranged in in cooperation with `Location Based Services 2025 conference <https://lbs2025.lbsconference.org/>`_.
+However, in 2026 the *Geoinformatics Research Days* will have an open call for papers.

-The LBS2025 conference will be held in Dipoli, Otaniemi, on 7-9 May.
-Because of this cooperation, the 2025 iteration of the Research Days will be held as a one-day event on
+In 2026 the Geoinformatics Research Days will be held as a two-day event on 11th and 12th of May, 2026.
-**6 May, 2025**.

-The Research Days will act as a pre-event for the LBS2025 conference, and all LBS2025 participants are welcome to join us in the Research Days.
-Participants of the Research Days are also invited to join the LBS2025 conference (separate `registration required <https://lbs2025.lbsconference.org/pages/registration.html>`_, open until April 27th).
-In addition, the Geoinformatics Research Days 2025 will act as the final event of the `Geospatial Challenge Camp 2025 <https://challenge-camp.geoportti.fi/>`_.
+In addition, the Geoinformatics Research Days 2026 will act as the final event of the `Geospatial Challenge Camp 2026 <https://challenge-camp.geoportti.fi/>`_.

 Event registration
 ====================

-    Coming soon
     ..
+Coming soon!
+    ..
 Register to the event `HERE <https://link.webropolsurveys.com/EP/D119AE34356B738B>`_.
 Registration will be open until May 1st.

 Programme
 ============

-Tuesday the 6th
+Monday the 11th
 ------------

 .. raw:: html